 This is a common question when an individual is going through a divorce and begins to look at and consider the settlement agreement and terms the parties are discussing.
-The article and information below has been prepared by a tax attorney to provide general information regarding common tax matters and issues related to a divorce, separation of property and payments made after the divorce may have been finalized.
+The article and information below has been prepared by a tax attorney to provide general information regarding common tax matters and issues related to a divorce, separation of property, and payments made after the divorce may have been finalized.
 Please remember to consult your divorce attorney and/or tax attorney to discuss the specific tax implications of your divorce proceedings and related agreements.

 What about alimony?
 Is alimony taxable?
 Yes, alimony payments will be taxable to the spouse that receives the alimony payment and is deductible by the spouse (payor) that is paying the alimony.
-It is important for the parties to know that they can also opt out of payments being considered alimony.
+It is important for the parties to know that they can also opt-out of payments being considered alimony.
 The parties must specifically state in the divorce documents and instruments that the payment is not alimony and thus not taxable to the recipient and thus not deductible by the party making the payment.

 What about child support payments?
 Are child support payments taxable?
 No, child support payments should not be taxable to the recipient, nor is the party making the child support payment allowed a tax deduction for making the payment.

-For example, Jack and Jill are finalizing their divorce agreement and the agreement holds that Jack will pay to Jill $500 per month in maintenance and $700 per month in child support.
+For example, Jack and Jill are finalizing their divorce agreement and the agreement holds that Jack will pay Jill $500 per month in maintenance and $700 per month in child support.
 The $500 maintenance payment would be taxable income to Jill and a tax deduction to Jack.
 The $750 child support payment would not be taxable to any party, and Jack would not be allowed a deduction.

-Thus, in addition to consulting with a divorce attorney or family law attorney, you may wish to consult with a tax attorney regarding the tax implications of your divorce decree and settlement documents.
+In addition to consulting with a divorce attorney or family law attorney, you may wish to consult with a tax attorney regarding the tax implications of your divorce decree and settlement documents.